| Cast & Crew

 Alex Valdez

-Alex is a senior Film and Digital Media major with a Theatre minor.
-He is the Stage Manager and Assistant Paint Charge for The Mousetrap.
-This is his 12th show at Avila, with three more to go.
-His recent work includes Stage Manager for Thoughts of a Colored Man at The Black Repertory Theatre of Kansas City and Lighting Designer for The 25th Annual Putnam County Spelling Bee at Avila University.
-He is grateful to his ASM and all the understudies/actors who stepped in when needed, making his life easier.
-He is very grateful for this production and excited for audiences to see just how hard everyone has worked.
+Alex Valdez is a Senior, Film and Digital Media major with a Theatre Minor.
+He is the Projections Designer/Coordinator, Assistant Stage Manager and Board Op for 1984.
+This is his 13th show at Avila with two more to go!
+His recent work includes Stage Manager for Thoughts of a Colored Man at The Black Repertory Theater of Kansas City and Stage Manager for The Mousetrap at Avila University.
+He’s grateful to his Assistant Desirae Rodriguez and to the amazing Intermediate Production Students who’ve worked hard to put projections together!
+He is also thankful to all the actors for working outside of their rehearsal time and the dedication to their work.

 Emma Willard

-Emma is a freshman at Avila.
-She was incredibly excited to be a part of The Mousetrap as she loves murder mysteries and theatre.
+Emma Willard is a freshman at Avila.
+She is an ensemble member in 1984.
 Emma is a double major in Education and Theatre BFA with a concentration in Directing.
 She has directed four shows and worked on a dozen more as actor or crew member.
 Some of her favorites include CLUE, Cinderella, and Arsenic and Old Lace.
 She already loves AUTC and can’t wait for the years to come.

 Kailey Wilson